ubco-cmps/phys111_course/about/syllabus.md

 Broadly speaking, this relatively new field is called **Learning Analytics**.
 [Learning Analytics](https://www.solaresearch.org/about/what-is-learning-analytics/) involves the collection and analysis of data about learners for the [express purpose](https://www.collinsdictionary.com/dictionary/english/the-express-purpose-of) of improving their learning by optimizing teaching and learning practices.

-In this course, we will be using the following learning technologies (privacy policies linked):
+In this course, we will be using the following required learning technologies (privacy policies linked):

 - [Canvas](https://faculty.canvas.ubc.ca/canvas-privacy/)
 - [Piazza](https://piazza.com/legal/privacy)